 So do you really need tyre cover insurance?
 Admittedly, this seems like a very debatable proposition.
 You can simply write off the cost of tyres as a regular part of the vehicle maintenance, since repairs and replacements aren’t all that expensive or all that frequent.
 If you do get a puncture, it’s no big deal.
 The bigger deal is for you to have to argue with an uncooperative insurance company that delights in pointing out the fine print in your policy that makes any claim you make invalid.

-Still, car tyre insurance may work for some people, especially those who drive on low quality roads frequently.
+Still, car tyre and wheel insurance may work for some people, especially those who drive on low quality roads frequently.
 That makes tyre damage much more likely, and tyre puncture insurance makes a lot more sense.